Saturday, February 14, 2026

 Step 2 – Grind and dose

-• Snap the double shot, 2‑cup, filter basket into the portafilter.
+• Snap the filter basket, either the single wall or the dual wall, into the portafilter.
 If you forget, coffee grounds will fly from the machine.
-To stop the grinding, immediately push the on/off button or the grind button.
+To stop the grinding, push the grind icon on the screen.

-• With the dosing filter locked in place inside the portafilter, attach the dosing funnel and slide all into the grinder cradle.
+• With the chosen filter basket snapped into the portafilter, attach the dosing funnel to the top of the portafilter and slide all into the grinder cradle.

 • Touch “Grind” or push in the portafilter to start grinding.
-For this first Flat White, accept the default settings for time and grind size.
+For this first flat white, accept the default settings.

-• After grinding, remove all from the cradle, use tamping tool to compact the ground coffee, remove the dosing filter and finish tamping down the coffee.
-Level using the Razor tool if necessary.
-After using the Razor, tamp firmly one last time.
+• After grinding, remove all from the cradle, use tamping tool to compact ground coffee, after the initial tamping, remove dosing funnel and finish tamping down coffee.
+Carefully level ground coffee using the Razor tool if necessary.
+After using the Razor, tap and tamp one last time.
+(I find I rarely use the Razor.
+The grind and time I have set with trial and error are perfect.)

 Step 3 – Attach portafilter and extract espresso

-• Lock the portafilter, minus the dosing filter, into the group head by rotating the handle to the right until it stops.
+• Lock the portafilter, minus the dosing filter, onto the group head by rotating the handle to the right until it stops.

-• Place an insulated, dual wall, cup under the spouts.
+• Place a dual wall, insulated cup under the spouts.
+I like to preheat my cup.

-• On the Flat White screen ensure “Double” is selected and touch “Brew” to start extraction.
+• On the flat white screen ensure "Double" is selected and touch “Brew” to start extraction.
+(In my book, "Double" makes enough espresso for one flat white for one person.)

 • Watch the flow: two thin streams should start at the seven second mark or a second or two later.
 The brewing will finish at the preset time.
-(At this point, I like to add the sugar to the hot espresso.)
+(At this point, I like to add the sugar, if any, to the hot espresso.)

 Step 4 – Heat and froth milk

-• Fill the stainless steel milk jug to just above the fill line on the steam wand.
-The stainless steel jug has minimum and maximum levels marked on the jug but I have a difficult time seeing the marks from the inside.
+• Fill the stainless steel milk jug with whole milk to just above the fill line on the steam wand.
+The stainless steel jug has minimum and maximum levels marked on the side but I have a difficult time seeing the marks.
+I prefer using the fill line on the steam wand when making flat whites.
+This results in enough milk and froth for two flat whites.
+(I use the maximum fill line when making two lattes.)

 • The tip of the steam wand should be sitting in the milk just below the surface.
 The jug must be sitting on the temperature sensor.
-Try not to let the sensor get wet.
-Keep the sensor dry at all times.
+Do not let the sensor get wet.
+The sensor must be kept dry.

 • On the Flat White screen, check the Milk settings: